RayHightower/rayhightower.github.octo-broken/source/_posts/2013-12-12-high-performance-computing-at-acm.markdown

 * Quantum computing.
 Kalwani ran out of time as he was covering this item, but he shared enough to spark my interest.
 He explained quantum computing by using an analogy: Quantum computing is to digital computing as digital computing is to the abacus.
 The degree of advancement is that dramatic.
 [D-Wave](http://www.dwavesys.com/) is one company exploring this area.

 ###Conclusion
-Thank you Sharan Kalwani for presenting at ACM, and thank you ACM for hosting.
+Thank you Sharan Kalwani for presenting, and thank you [Chicago ACM](http://www.chicagoacm.org/) for hosting.